 Despite assisting others with meal planning and creating grocery lists, I have to admit I’m not the greatest at doing it myself.
 There are a ton of benefits to taking the time to plan our your meals, write out a shopping list based on those meals and prep some food in advance of your week.
 You’ll undoubtedly save money and make healthier choices.
-But sometimes it’s tough to do.
+But sometimes it’s tough to do, sometimes you just want to order from foodpanda and call it a day.
 Or you aren’t feeling inspired with yummy recipes you want to create.
 Maybe you wish you had someone who would plan menus, shop for you, bring it into your kitchen and measure out the ingredients appropriately?!

 Well, let me introduce you to Blue Apron, a service that does just that!
 It’s a home delivery service, which isn’t really a new concept, but it’s different than PeaPod or FreshDirect.
 Blue Apron wants you to get the full experience of cooking.
 So they’re not just shipping groceries to your door.
 They’re sending you fresh ingredients and exciting new recipes to prepare those ingredients.

 -You fill out information providing your dietary preferences (vegetarian, no seafood, no pork, etc)

 -Blue Apron sends you an e-mail with the weekly menus, which you can decide to purchase or decline.
 If you don’t love that week’s selection or know you won’t be able to get in the kitchen…they give you the option to skip, saving both $ and wasted food!